bchellew15/bchellew15.github.io/_posts/2024-11-01-jigsaw-puzzle-solver.markdown

 The foundation of the assembly algorithm is the `matchEdges` function, which takes two puzzle piece edges and outputs a score indicating how well they fit together.

 There is some trial and error involved to make sure the pieces are properly aligned with each other.
 A `score` function is called multiple times with one of the pieces shifted different amounts in the x- and y-directions and rotated by different angles, then the best score is returned.
-If I implement a corner detection algorithm, as described above, trial and error will not be necessary.
+If I introduce a corner-detection algorithm, as described above, trial and error will not be necessary.

-Speed is critical because the `score` function is called so many times.
-There are ~N^2 edge comparisons, where N is the number of pieces, and the `score` function is called potentially hundreds of times for each edge comparison.
+Speed is critical because the `score` function is called many times.
+There are ~N^2 edge comparisons, where N is the number of pieces, and the `score` function may be called hundreds of times for each edge comparison.
 The puzzle assembly currently runs in 1 second for a 16 piece puzzle, which corresponds to 40 seconds for a 100 piece puzzle or over an hour for a 1000 piece puzzle.

 I initially tried to measure shape similarity using the Hausdorff distance.
 The piece outline is stored as a set of points, and this involved iterating through each pair of points.
-The method was only somewhat effective, and it was slow -- O(N^2), where N is a large number of points.
+The method was only somewhat effective, and it was slow, with O(N^2) complexity where N is a large number of points.

 I decided to represent each edge as a binary raster image (using the `drawContour` function) and compare them with bitwise operations, which are fast.
-I also decreased the resolution of the images to make it faster.
+I also decreased the resolution of the images to make the comparisons faster.

 ![raster edge]({{ site.baseurl }}/images/raster_edge.png){: height="100"}